FilipSequens/english-for-designers/case_study/index.md

 ## RESULTS
 To test how customers would respond to our design, a small scale test was conducted.
 Issues of the magazine were passed around and we collected feedback.
 From the feedback we gathered the following kept being repeated:
--	the bitmap patterns were praised for giving the design an edge
+-	the bitmap patterns gave the design an edge
--	each article having its own display font was well recieved
+-	the cover stands out among other design focused megazines
--	the colors stood out nicely
+-	Each article having its own font was praised

 ### designer feedback
 A copy was also sent to several of the designers featured in the magazine, their feedback was also very positive and they welcomed further collaboration with RE–FORM.